asarkar/build-time-tracker/README.md

 This project is a volunteer effort.
 You are welcome to send pull requests, ask questions, or create issues.
 If you like it, you can help by spreading the word and "Starring" the GitHub repo!

+## Code of Conduct

+This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 ## License

 Copyright 2022 Abhijit Sarkar - Released under [Apache License v2.0](LICENSE).